kenzend94/AquaRegulate/README.md

 - [Gallery](#camera-gallery)
 - [Credit/Acknowledgment](#star2-creditacknowledgment)

-##  :wrench: What is our project about?
+##  :wrench: What is AquaRegulate about?

 ### :notebook: Pre-Requisites
 - Knowledge of embedded systems and microcontroller programming.